In addition to the BSA, there are currently no admission requirements for the Half Minors, but placement is based on annuity and number of ECTS.

 Honours class program student following BW track will be graded based on their laboratory work and presentation, debriefing

-Final presentation of the mini internship and submission deadline of the written report is 08 Nov 2019.
-Grading and feed-back will be given 22-Nov-2019.
+The final presentation of the mini internship and submission deadline of the written report is 06 Nov 2020.
+Grading and feedback will be given 20-Nov-2020.

-In assignments the following books will be used (please borrow or buy these books if you do not have them and/or look in the library):
+In the assignments, the following books will be used (please borrow or buy these books if you do not have them and/or look in the library):

 Literature should be considered as part of the course, which means that the information given is part of the examination.
-For legal reasons the “pdf” files of published literature may not be included in the course book (printed or electronic), the referred literature should be accessed by the students through library web page links and saved by them as individual end user (for more info see the Blackboard module).
+For legal reasons the “pdf” files of published literature may not be included in the coursebook (printed or electronic), the referred literature should be accessed by the students through the library web page links and saved by them as an individual end-user (for more info see the Blackboard module).